marioguerriero/obi/master/README.md

 - timeout: 180
   policy: 0
   binCapacity: 3600
+  autoscalingFactor: 0.2
 # level 1
 - timeout: 300
   policy: 1
   binCapacity: 3
+  autoscalingFactor: 0.25
+# YOU DON'T NEED TO SPECIFY ANYTHING FOR THE FOLLOWING LEVELS
 # level 2 is one job one cluster
 # level 3 is one job one High Performance cluster
 ```